sannif/udacity_capstone_project/README.md

 3. Define an inference configuartion
 4. Define the deployment configuration

-The code is available in [this notebook](https://github.com/sannif/udacity_capstone_project/blob/68a36537213552cc3147d761afa51fb16cd5c869/hyperparameter_tuning.ipynb)
+The code is available in the notebook [hyperparameter_tuning.ipynb](https://github.com/sannif/udacity_capstone_project/blob/68a36537213552cc3147d761afa51fb16cd5c869/hyperparameter_tuning.ipynb).

-The endpoint can be queried using the piece of code below that comes from the notebook.
-In addition a demo is done the screen recording video.
+The endpoint can be queried using the piece of code below that comes from the notebook `hyperparameter_tuning.ipynb`.
+In addition a demo is done in the screencast.
 ```
 service = Webservice(workspace=ws, name="mushroom-service")
 scoring_uri = service.scoring_uri